InvestSMART

 No matter whether you opt for the local public school or an elite private school, all families face the same pattern of regularly forking out for everything from fees and uniforms, to sports gear, camps and excursions, and of course, the modern must-have - a tablet or laptop computer.

-If you’ve ever wondered about the final tally, research by Futurity Investment Group (formerly Australian Scholarships Group – ASG) suggests that from kindergarten to the end of Year 12, the cost of educating your child in 2022 can add up to:
+If you've ever wondered about the final tally, Futurity Investment Group's Cost of Education in Australia 2024 report suggests that from kindergarten to the end of Year 12, the cost of educating your child in a major city can add up to:

 The best way to navigate these costs is to plan ahead.
 One option is to grow a pool of cash savings.
 However, the low returns on cash mean you would have to tuck away ever-increasing amounts to meet the costs, which typically rise through secondary school and peak during Years 11 and 12.